 - 51 DRIVING LIGHTS Switch Driving lights are recessed in the front bumper.
-When the switch is turned ON, the Driving Lights and an indicator next to the switch should come on. - DIGH IDLE-This switch when turned to ON, increases the engine idle speed to approximately 1100 RPM.
-This will provide a faster engine warm-up and also provide better cooling when stopped in traffic with chassis A/C on. - (53) MARKER LIGHTS Switch Press this switch to ON to turn on the clearance lamps located on the top sides and ends of the coach.
-This switch may also be flipped on and off to flash the marker lights as a courtesy signal. - 54 RETARDER Switch Provides power to Transmission Retarder/Brake System.
-The adjacent indicator lights when the retarder is operational. - 55 ACCESSORY Position See item (3).
+When the switch is turned ON, the Driving Lights and an indicator next to the switch should come on. - 52 HIGH IDLE This switch when turned to ON, increases the engine idle speed to approximately 1100 RPM.
+This will provide a faster engine warm-up and also provide better cooling when stopped in traffic with chassis A/C on.

+(53) MARKER LIGHTS Switch - Press this switch to ON to turn on the clearance, side marker, and identification lamps located on the top sides and ends of the coach.
+This switch may also be flipped on and off to flash the marker lights as a courtesy signal.

+54 RETARDER Switch - Provides power to Transmission Retarder/Brake System.
+The adjacent indicator lights when the retarder is operational.

+55 ACCESSORY Position - See item (3).

 (56) FAN OVERRIDE - This switch operates the engine cooling fan in the engine compartment.
-The engine cooling fan is thermostatically controlled, and the activating temperature is 195°.
-To override the thermostat turn the Fan Override switch on, and the engine cooling fan will operate at any temperature continuously.
+Normally, this fan will operate at 125 to 400 RPM from an engine RPM of idle to 2100.
+If the coolant temperature reaches 195°F, the fan will be thermostatically controlled to run at 1800 RPM.
+To override the thermostat turn the Fan Override switch ON, and the engine cooling fan will turn 1800 RPM continuously at any temperature.

-- 57 COMP.
-LIGHT MASTER Switch This switch in the ON position provides power to all of the exterior compartment light switches.
-As each compartment door is opened, the light automatically comes on; closing the door turns the light off. - BURGLAR ALARM Switch There are two switches that turn the Burglar Alarm on and off.
+(57) COMP.
+LIGHT MASTER Switch - This switch in the ON position provides power to all of the exterior compartment light switches.
+As each compartment door is opened, the light automatically comes on; closing the door turns the light off.

+58 BURGLAR ALARM Switch - There are two-switches that turn the Burglar Alarm on and off.
 The switch on the dash is used when you are inside the coach.
 The weather proof key switch, outside the coach next to the entrance door, is used when you are going to be leaving your coach for awhile.